 Andel & Novy Smichov Cinemas

-There are two huge cinema complexes walking distance from the Andel Metro station.
-Once is outside in a office complex (accessible through a little square with restaurants and shops) and the other one is on the top floor of the main shopping centre called ‘Novy Smichov’.
+There are two huge cinema complexes within walking distance from the Andel Metro station.
+One is outside in an office complex (accessible through a little square with restaurants and shops) and the other one is on the top floor of the main shopping centre called ‘Novy Smichov’.

-The cinema itself is about 5 minutes walk through underpass from the metro (underground).
+The cinema itself is about 5 minutes walk through the underpass from the metro (underground).

 Location: Zlicin Metro Station (line B) – about 40 minutes from the centre (Mustek)

 This cinema complex in another large shopping centre at Flora metro (line A) and it’s only about 10 minutes from the centre towards Vinohrady.

 Location – Flora Metro (line A) and lot of trams, such as 9, 10, 16 etc.

 This blog post was originally written on 8 May 2022 and last updated on 10 January 2023